-A move to a Open Space asset management database inventory system for assets combining location, condition, materials and lifecycle information has seen a more comprehensive planning and decision making process evolve.
-This has resulted in robust decision making and a more systematic approach especially to depreciation planning in renewal of assets.
+A move to an Open Spaces asset management database inventory system for assets combining location, condition, materials and lifecycle information has seen a more comprehensive planning and decision- making process evolve.
+This has resulted in robust decision-making and a more systematic approach, especially to depreciation planning in renewal of assets.